Darek79/todoAppNew/README.md

-# Getting Started with Create React App
+# Getting started with my TodoApp

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installing the App

+In order to Install the App, please pull it from the repository.
+Then please install the dependencies with npm i.

+Once the dependencies are installed you have following options.

 ## Available Scripts